METALS-Shanghai metals fall as COVID surge in China unsettles traders

-Jan 3 (Reuters) - Prices of metals in Shanghai declined on Tuesday as the rapid spread of coronavirus infections and contracting factory activities in top consumer China heightened traders' concerns of tepid demand.
+Jan 3 (Reuters) - Prices of Shanghai metals fell on Tuesday as the rapid spread of coronavirus infections and shrinking factory activities in top consumer China heightened traders' concerns of tepid demand.

 China's official purchasing managers' index (PMI) showed factory activity shrank for the third straight month in December and at the sharpest pace in nearly three years as COVID-19 infections swept through production lines across the country.